Target setting process questions

 Here we provide answers to common technical questions that companies have as they are going through the target-setting process.

-The Science Based Targets Network (SBTN) public consultation is open for comment on its draft technical guidance to equip companies to set the first ocean science-based targets.
-The public consultation runs from September 10 to November 12, 2024.
+The Science Based Targets Network (SBTN) public consultation was open for comment on its draft technical guidance to equip companies to set the first ocean science-based targets from September 10 to November 12, 2024.
+The consultation provided the public with the opportunity to provide input into the Network’s multi-stakeholder process to ensure the finalized guidance for companies is as robust, clear and practical as possible.

 Learn more about the public consultation below or by watching a recording of our webinar, which took place on September 17.
 View the webinar slides here.